xaamin/hashing/README.md

 ```

 The Hasher uses the Bcrypt hashing algorithm.
-It is a safe algorithm to use, however this hasher has been deprecated in favor of the native hasher as it provides a uniform API to whatever the chosen hashing strategy of the day is.
+It is a safe algorithm to use, however this hasher has been deprecated in favor of the native hasher as it provides a uniform API to whatever the chosen hashing strategy of the day is (Requires PHP 5 >= 5.5.0).

 ```
    Hash::setHasher(new Xaamin\Hashing\Strategies\NativeHash);